redguava/cliniko-api/readme.md

 From May 1, 2018, requests to the Cliniko API will require TLS 1.2.
 See the guide on [How do I test my API client?](https://github.com/redguava/cliniko-api/blob/master/guides/testing_api_client_tls.md) for more information.

+**An API Key from Cliniko will allow access to sensitive information.
+Handle the key securely like you would a password.**

 Base URL & shards
 -----------------